 Dr. Francis “Dawson” Truax was born in York County, Ontario on the 21st of July, 1905.
 He was the youngest of 9 children born to Rev. Albert Truax and the former Margaret Jaques.
-Dr. Truax’s siblings were; Albert Garnet Truax, Una Margaret Truax, William Vernon Truax, Gladys Truax, James Anthony Froude Truax (who died at the age of 10 months), Constance Coralie Truax, Alfred Jaques Truax and Gwendolyn Truax (who died in childhood of scarlet fever).
+Dr. Truax’s siblings were; Albert Garnet Truax, Una Margaret Truax, William Vernon Truax, Gladys Truax, James Anthony Froude Truax (who died at the age of 10 months), Constance Coralie Truax, Alfred Jaques Truax and Gwendolyn Truax (who died of scarlet fever in childhood).

 Dr. Truax’s father, Rev Albert Truax, became an ordained Methodist minister in 1882 and served primarily in parishes in Norfolk and Haldimand Counties.
 Rev. Truax ran afoul of the Methodist teachings and he left the church in 1893.
 He and a number of other Methodist Ministers who had left the church formed a Ministry under the auspices of the Christian Association.
 Rev. Truax became the President of the Christian Association in 1904 and he moved his family from Brampton to a residence located at 26 Homewood Ave. in Toronto.
 This is where the family resided when Dr. Truax was born.